Our Seas Our Future: Digital media campaigns

 OSOF's digital media strategy primarily focuses on using social media platforms to disseminate information to a wide audience, relying on the power of social networks to engage the public.
 OSOF currently runs three stand-alone campaigns on the social media platform Facebook to raise awareness about topics and current issues in coastal and marine conservation.
 These campaigns were initially included in OSOF's main social media page, and later separated to focus on specific areas of interest.
 OSOF also collaborates with independent film makers and artists to produce short films and videos that highlight marine conservation and environmental education.

 Plastic Free New Zealand

-'Plastic Free New Zealand' is a social media campaign highlighting the effect of plastics and other anthropogenic materials on our environment, while advocating for more for environmentally friendly solutions.
+Plastic Free New Zealand is a brand highlighting the effect of plastics and other anthropogenic materials on our environment, while advocating for more for environmentally friendly solutions.

 Sustainable Seafood Now

-'Sustainable Seafood Now' is a social media campaign with a focus to highlight what is happening in the world's fisheries, while advocating for a sustainable fishing industry both in New Zealand and worldwide.
+‘Sustainable Seafood Now’ is a brand highlighting what is happening in the world’s fisheries, while advocating for a sustainable fishing industry both in New Zealand and worldwide.
+The goal of this brand is to raise public awareness in New Zealand about the current state of fisheries and the need to implement better systems for managing this resource.

 New Zealand Marine Reserves

-'New Zealand Marine Reserves' and 'More Marine Reserves' is a social media campaign with a focus on advocating for the establishment of more marine reserves in New Zealand and worldwide.
+More Marine Reserves is a brand advocating for the establishment of more marine reserves in Aotearoa/New Zealand.
+The goal of this brand is to raise public awareness in New Zealand about the need to protect our coastal and marine environments through the establishment of marine reserve networks that will enable protection of a wide range of biodiversity.

+Climate Action Now

+Climate Action Now is a brand highlighting the effects of climate change on our natural environment and society.
+The goal of this brand is to raise public awareness in New Zealand about the effects of global warming on our oceans including acidification, melting ice sheets and rising sea levels, and to particularly highlight the impacts of anthropogenic climate change on small island nations and coastal regions.